 Confirmed Financial Support for Businesses:

 The Government of Canada is taking immediate, significant and decisive action to help Canadians facing hardship as a result of the COVID-19 outbreak.
 For updates on Canada’s COVID-19 Economic Response plan in regards to individuals and businesses.
-For more infomration visit the Governemt of Canada’s Support to Businesses webpage.
+For more information visit the Government of Canada’s Support to Businesses webpage.

-Who it helps: Self employed, Contract workers, Workers who have lost their income.
+Who it helps: Self employed, Contract workers, Seasonal workers and people who have an income but make less than $1000 per month.

 Details: Financial help up to $2000 per month with a potential 10-day turn around time for applications.
 Application portal will be made available soon.
 Links to come as they are made available.
 Applicants born in January through March can apply on April 6, the first day the portal opens.
 Those born April through June can apply April 7, those born in July through September on April 8 and Canadians with birth months October through December can sign up on April 9.